elen

 Module Outline

-• complement the approaches already developed in the first three Thematic Units
+• To complement the approaches already developed in the first three Thematic Units

 • to familiarise students with the basic concepts of Sociology / Health Psychology